christyheaton/PostGIS_Tab_Convert/README.md

 [Export_All.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_All.py) is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customization.
 Warning: this may produce extremely large files.

-[Export_Custom.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_Custom.py) is more complex.
-It allows for a subset of rows and columns to be exported to the final shapefiles, saving a space and producing an output that only contains the data you need.
+[Export_Custom.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_Custom.py) allows for a subset of rows and columns to be exported to the final shapefiles, saving a space and producing an output that only contains the data you need.
 In testing this produced much smaller and more workable files than Export_All.py.

 ## Usage